BolajiOlajide/BucketListAPI/README.md

-DATABASE_URI='database connection to be used' SECRET_KEY='random string used for generating token' TEST_DB='database to be used for testing'
+DATABASE_URI='database connection to be used' SECRET_KEY='random string used for generating token' TEST_DB='database to be used for testing' SERVER_NAME='server in which app is being tested: `localhost:5000` works.'
 ```
 * After this, you'll need to migrate data schema to the database using the command: `python manage.py create_db`.

 ## Testing
 To ensure that your installation is successful you'll need to run tests.
+TO do this you'll need to configure `tox` to work with the current version of the BucketListAPI, to do this you'll need to enter the command `python setup.py install` in your terminal to setup and install the necessary requirements.
+Once this is done, you can then run the test using the command `tox`.

-Enter the command `python manage.py test` in your terminal (or command prompt) to run test.
+Alternatively, you can make use of the command `python manage.py test` to run test.

 ## Usage
 * A customized interactive python shell can be accessed by passing the command `python manage.py shell` on your terminal.